FREQUENTLY ASKED QUESTIONS (FAQS)

 Clay Township - November

 How do I apply to host or plan an event?

 Who is involved and/or in charge of the Bicentennial?

 The Hamilton County Bicentennial Commission was appointed by the Township Trustees and approved by the Hamilton County Commissioners.
 See more information about members here.

 What is the Bicentennial book being published and how do I get a copy?

 The page, "Our Book" has more details on what the book, titled Celebrating Hamilton County, Indiana: 200 Years of Change, is and how to pre-order your copy.
 Click here to find out more.

 Can I get a grant to help with the costs of planning and putting on an event or program?

 Absolutely!
-See our Grants page to help answer this question.
+See our Plan an Event page to help answer this question.